Merci93/Real_Estate_Regression/README.md

 - **price_per_unit** - house price of unit area (3.3 square meters)

 ## Task
+1. Explore and prepare dataset for analysis
-The dataset will be explored and prepared for analysis, predictive features that will help predict the price_per_unit label wil be identified and selected, and a regression model that achieves the lowest Root Mean Square Error (RMSE), which must be less than 7 when evaluated against a test subset of data will be trained and evaluated with the training subset data.
+2. Identify and select predictive features that will help predict the price_per_unit label
+3. Build a regression model that achieves the lowest Root Mean Square Error (RMSE), which must be less than 7 when evaluated against a test subset of data, will be trained and evaluated with the training subset data.

 ## Packages
 1. Pandas